W7k-J/BimShamans/en/about.md

             <p>Throughout my professional journey, I've spent hours creating and controlling models for material take-offs, managing clashes, looking for potential technical issues (spinning a model from left to right 😎), and verifying input and output data.</p>

-            <p>I'm a huge fan of the BIM concept as a significant advancement and transparency improvement for the civil engineering industry.
-Professionally, I focus on eliminating inefficiencies and overproduction, developing useful data flows, and creating effective checklists to control them.
-In my free time, I enjoy both indoor and outdoor climbing and long hiking trips.</p>
+            <p>I'm a fan of the BIM concept as a major leap forward in transparency, efficiency, and reducing wasted effort in the construction industry.
+I focus on eliminating inefficiencies and overproduction, optimizing data workflows, and creating effective checklists for their verification.</p>

+            <p>In my free time, I enjoy both indoor and outdoor climbing and long hiking trips.</p>
         </div>
     </div>
 </div>